xzaxy/SSC-Slot-Monitoring/README.md

-# Monitoring SlotsBehind for your Solana RPC node
+# Monitoring SlotsBehind for your Solana RPC node with Garafana and Prometheus

+This guide aims to help export your node's slotsBehind stats in near real-time so you can monitor with Grafana.

 #
 ## Step 1 - Create a directory for the nodeexperter Textfile Collector to read